Insect bites and stings

 Take these steps if you are stung by a bee:

-• if the stinger is still in the skin, gently try to remove it by scraping it carefully from the side with the edge of a firm object, such as a finger nail or credit card — flicking the sting out as soon as possible to reduce the amount of venom injected
+- If the sting is still in the skin, gently try to remove it by scraping it carefully from the side with the edge of a firm object, such as a fingernail or credit card.
+Flick the sting out as soon as possible to reduce the amount of venom injected.

-• do not use tweezers to remove the sting; bees leave behind a sac of venom, and if you try to use tweezers you will release more venom from the sac
+- Do not use tweezers to remove the sting.
+Bees leave behind a sack of venom, and if you use tweezers, you may squeeze more venom from the sack into your skin.

-• when you have removed the sting, wash the affected area with soap and water and dry the area gently
+- After you have removed the sting, wash the affected area with soap and water and dry the area gently.

 Wasps and bull ants rarely leave their sting in the skin.